-It is the duty of every practising Diplomate to attend the Annual General Meeting (AGM), at least once every three years.
-If the Diplomate has not attended the AGM for three consecutive years without previous dispensation from the Board, the registration as practising Diplomate ceases by default.
+It is the duty of every certified Diplomate to attend the Annual General Meeting (AGM), either face-to-face or online when possible, at least once every three years.
+If the Diplomate has not attended the AGM for three consecutive years without previous dispensation from the Board, the registration as certified Diplomate ceases by default.